Offensive Combat

-Offensive Combat is a multiplayer online first-person shooter developed by U4iA Games for mobile and browsers.
+Offensive Combat was a multiplayer online first-person shooter developed by U4iA Games for mobile and browsers.

 A remake known as Offensive Combat: Redux! was developed by ThreeGates and published by SlapShot Games, and was released for Microsoft Windows on Steam in Europe and North America on August 18, 2017.
 The game was launched in Latin America on September 2, 2017.

 Gameplay

 Offensive Combat: Redux! is an action game in which up to 16 players compete on a map across three online game modes, Deathmatch, Team Deathmatch, and Capture the Flag.
 It also features three single player modes including Map Exploration, a Weapons Range and a mode where players compete against artificial intelligence robots.

 Development

 Development of Offensive Combat: Redux! for Microsoft Windows PCs was announced on March 22, 2017.